jcbendernh/PowerAppsCosmosDB/README.md

   ![Alt text](/imgs/preview.gif?raw=true)

   </li>
   <li><B>Congratulations</b>.
-You surretrieved Cosmos DB data within a Power App.
+You retrieved Cosmos DB data within a Power App using Flow.
 Next let's exit out of the preview and save our Power App under <b>File | Save</b>.
 You can now clean up your screen in the Power App as you see fit.
-If you would like to try some of the extra credit sections below, have at it.</li>
+If you would like to try some of the extra credit sections below, be my guest.</li>
 </ol>